jessicarush/react-notes/react_with_exisitng_html.md

 root.render(<LikeButton />);
 ```

-You should npw be able to see your component by serving the html (e.g. `python -m http.server`).
+You should now be able to see your component by serving the html (e.g. `python -m http.server`).

 Note that the API for rendering has changed from React v17 to v18.